SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of AeroVironment, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of October 30, 2023 – (NASDAQ: AVAV)

 NEW YORK, Sept.
-13, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of AeroVironment, Inc.
+18, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of AeroVironment, Inc..

 Shareholders who purchased shares of AVAV during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.